Brindusa22/FlavourFusion-Network/README.md

 #### Solved Bugs

 - After submitting the request form from the About page, each time the page was refreshed, the form was resubmitted.
 To solve that I have added HttpResponseRedirect to the about view to redirect the user to the about page after each posting.
 - I encountered challenges in setting the user images to the Author category.
-I have created a new model in the recipes app, name UserProfile, with the imaged stored on Cloudinary, allowing the uploading and manipulation via the admin page.
+I have created a new model in the recipes app, named UserProfile, with the imaged stored on Cloudinary, allowing the uploading and manipulation via the admin page.
    - In the RecipeList view, which is a class-based view, I needed to retrieve data from the UserProfile model to access the Cloudinary images.
 To achieve this, I utilized the get_context_data method.
 Within this method, I retrieved data from the UserProfile model and added it to the context variable.
 This allowed me to pass the data to the template for rendering.
    - However, a problem was caused by the nested loops.
 I had to iterate through the query results from the UserProfile model, but I was already inside a for loop that was itetrating through a list of _authors_ to create the _Author_ category.
 This resulted in multiple instances of the same author being created for each user image.
    - The problem was solved adding an _author_ field to the UserProfile model, which served as a ForeignKey to the User model.
 Since _Author_ was already defined in the _get_context_data_ method, as the result of the User model query, there was no need to query the data again or to pass it to the context.
 Instead, I could directly access the image for each user through the _author_ context variable.
 This was also convenient because I was already inside the for loop so I didn't have to iterate through the query results again, so I was able to avoid iterating through the query results multiple times within nested loops.
-- In the same view RecipeList view, when retrieving the data from the Recipe model and filter it to get the values of the the meal _type field, it returned a an object with the meal_type value of each of the recipes in the database.
+- In the same view RecipeList, when retrieving the data from the Recipe model and filter it to get the values of the the meal _type field, it returned an object with the meal_type value of each of the recipes in the database.
 To solve this I have added the query results to a _set()_, which I have ordered alphabetically using the _sorted()_ method.
 - The meal_type field from the Recipe model has a list of choices.
 It is defined at the top of the _recipes.models.py_ as as a list of tuples, assigned to a constant named _MEAL_TYPE_.
 When accessing the values of the meal_type field, I would always get the key, which was a problem for the main course choice, which has as a key main_course.
-In the Django template variables for the _breadcrumbs_ I was able to use _{{ recipe.get_meal_type_display }}_ to solve the problem.
+In the Django template variable for the _breadcrumbs_ I was able to use _{{ recipe.get_meal_type_display }}_ to solve the problem.
 However, for the heading  _category title_ in the recipes_list template I was unable to do so, since it is a dynamically generated title with the context variable passed from the view of each category.

 #### Unsolved Bugs